puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 By hovering over any listed event detail, you will see additional information about the event.
 Double-clicking on a listed event detail will open the source file to the place where the resource or file, etc. is defined so you can look it over to see what might be going wrong.

 The events you see will only be events from the most recent puppet run.
-If you initiate a puppet run while working in Geppetto, you must refresh the *Puppet Resource Events* tab.
+If puppet runs while you are working in Geppetto, you must refresh the *Puppet Resource Events* tab.
 You may do so by clicking the image with the green arrow.

 ![Refresh Puppet Resource Events][refresh]